mayurbangera/SignSpeak/README.md

-# 🤟 SignSpeak - Real-time Indian Sign Language to Text & Speech
+# 🤟 SignSpeak - Real-time Sign Language to Text & Speech

 SignSpeak is an AI-powered system that understands **Sign Language** gestures in real time and converts them into **spoken and written language**.